FC Bengaluru United

 Football Club Bengaluru United is an Indian professional football club based in Bangalore, Karnataka.
-The club competed in 2021 I-League Qualifiers.
-Founded in 2018, the club mainly participated in local competitions including Bangalore Super Division, before participating in the I-League 2nd Division for the 2019–20 season.
+The club currently competes in the I-League 2, the third tier of the Indian football league system.
+Founded in 2018, the club mainly participated in local competitions, including the BDFA Super Division.

+Bengaluru United took part in the I-League 2nd Division for the first time in 2019–20 season.